TeamSunride/Fifo/README.md

 (exampleFifo.fifo_status() == Fifo_STATUS::Fifo_EMPTY) ? /* Handle the fact that it's empty. */ : exampleFifo.pop();
 ```

-See `example.cpp` for a more examples.
+See `example.cpp` for more examples.

 ### Usage with Vector